jiribenes/effekt-nix/README.md

 The function will compile your project with all specified backends and create a binary for each.
 It also sets up a symbolic link to the default backend's binary under the `pname`.

+`effekt-nix` also supports multiple platforms.
+Use `flake-utils` and its `flake-utils.lib.eachDefaultSystem` (or alternatives) to define outputs for multiple systems at the same time.

 ### Using a custom Effekt compiler build for your app